 Roller skating is the traveling on surfaces with roller skates.
 It is a form of recreational activity as well as a sport.
 And can also be a form of transportation.
 Roller sport is popular as a recreational sport in India.
-Specially roller skating for children, and it is gaining popularity as a competitive sport.
-There are clubs in cities and towns, and roller skating is taught in some schools of urban areas.
+Especially roller skating for children, and it is gaining popularity as a competitive sport.
+There are clubs in cities and towns, and roller skating is taught in some schools in urban areas.

 ROLLER SKATING FEDERATION OF INDIA

 ROLLER SKATING FEDERATION OF INDIA is responsible for managing all the competitions in INDIA.
 The Roller Skating Federation of India (RSFI) is the national governing body for roller sports in India.
 The RSFI was established in 1955 and has been affiliated to the FEDERATION INTERNATIONALE DE ROLLER SPORTS since 1971.

 The RSFI was a founder member of the Confederation Asian Roller Skating (CARS) in 1978.
 The Federation was officially recognized by the Union Ministry of Youth Affairs and Sports in September 1990.
 It was also subsequently recognized by the Indian Olympic Association.

 Believe it or not, the history of roller skating actually begins with rollerblades.
 That’s right!.
 The very first roller skates were designed to mimic ice skates.
 So the wheels—usually two to six—were aligned in such a way as to be a “blade” beneath the skate boot.
 This design of skate steered well, but lacked brakes and was difficult to balance on, so its use was limited.

 In 1760 John Joseph Merlin created inline skates with metallic wheels.
 But it was not a successful idea.
 He went to a party wearing it but he banged into an expensive mirror.
 After that incident, his interest in skates got over.

 There are mainly 3 types of roller skates